susanwrotethis/just-another-theme/README.md

 * Renamed the template-tags.php file for clarity.
 * Moved Customizer option arrays from functions.php to customizer.php.
 * Updated comments in functions.php and template-functions.php.

+### 1.5

+* Added four new skins.
+* Completed consolidation of styles.
+* Added Customizer options to change the pre-content area widget width and the abiity to hide or show the home page title.
+* Removed the core checkbox to display the site title and description and replaced it with a custom checkbox to hide or show the description.
+* Extended translation support and updated the translation template.
+* Added styling for core widgets.
+* Added styling for widgets in the top bar.
+* Tested and refined theme appearance on mobile devices.
+* Updated code in header.php for better support of header widgets.
+* Sharpened the toggle menu image and added a dark version for light-colored skins.
+* Updated widget-title styles to make hidden titles available to screen readers.
+* Commented functions.php and customizer.php code.